DWTechs/Checkard.js/README.md

  *
  * @param {string} s - The string to check.
  * @param {boolean} [urlEncoded=false] - Optional.
 If true, checks for URL-safe Base64 encoding.
 Defaults to false.
- * @returns True if the string is a valid Base64 encoded string, false otherwise.
+ * @returns {boolean} True if the string is a valid Base64 encoded string, otherwise false.
  */
 isBase64(s: string, urlEncoded?: boolean = false): boolean {}